- Accommodation on twin sharing as listed in the cities and tented camping during trekking.

-- Meals: Breakfast only during hotel/guesthouse stays and and full board during trekking
+- Meals: Breakfast only during hotel/guesthouse stays and full board during trekking.

-- Supporting truck for group size 4 pax or more
+- Supporting truck for group size four pax or more.

 Cost Does Not Include